GuyKahlon/BackMenu/README.md

 ![alt tag](https://github.com/GuyKahlon/BackMenu/blob/master/DemoGif.gif)

-# How To Use
+# How To Get Started
+* Download BackMenu and try out the iPhone example apps.

+# Usage
+Copy the ExtensionWindow file.
-We should create two windows optional value in the appDelegate class.
+You should create two optional value of UIWindows in the appDelegate class.

     var window: UIWindow?
     var frontWindow: UIWindow?

-The 'Storyboatd Entry Point' is the Back window.
+The 'Storyboatd Entry Point' is the Back window (You can also initialize the window manually if you want).

-The secound window is the front, and we initialize it menualy.
+The secound window is the front window, and we initialize it menualy.
 For example:

     let front:UIViewController =  storyboard.instantiateViewControllerWithIdentifier("frontViewController") as UIViewController